microsoft/vscode-jshint/README.md

 Integrates [JSHint](http://jshint.com/) into VS Code.

+The extension looks for a `jshint` module in the current directory and in the global node package location.
+You can install `jshint` locally with `npm install jshint` or globally with `npm install -g jshint`.
+If your `jshint` module is in a different location, use the `jshint.nodePath` setting to specify the correct path.

 ## Configuration Options

 The jshint extension uses the standard jshint configuration options described on the [jshint web site](http://jshint.com/docs/options/).